Roakz/myCitySubscription/contribute.md

 ---

-## This will be a planned project
+## This Will Be A Planned Project

 Please provide your thoughts and feedback and contribute as you feel fit.
-However this project does have a overall goal!
-SO please dont be offended if a pull request gets rejected or you are asked for further information, code formatting or fixes, or just plain told its not viable for the product.
+However this project does have a overall goal, so please don't be offended if a pull request gets rejected or you are asked for further information, code formatting or fixes, or just plain told its not viable for the product.

-There will be wireframes/Mockup for basic layout ideas etc so please be respectful of the overall goals of the planners.
+There will be wireframes and mockups for basic layout ideas etc, so please be respectful of the overall goals of the planners.

-Yuu are welcome and encouraged to provide feedback and ideas to improve myCitySubscription and provide us with an opportunity to pull your imprivments !!! just dont be hatin :P
+You are welcome and encouraged to provide feedback and ideas to improve myCitySubscription, so go ahead and make a pull request with your improvements!
+Just don't be hatin' :P

 ---